confluentinc/sts-retail-genai-workshop/README.md

 ## <a name="step-10"></a>Elasticsearch Monitoring

 The next step is to sink topics to elasticsearch for analytics and monitoring.

+You can either use Elasticsearch Cloud services or self manage the elasticsearch with docker.
+Refer [`elk`](elk) for steps.

 1. First, navigate to your workshop cluster.
 2. Next, click on the **Connectors** link on the navigation menu.